WORLD-WIDE "DX" COMMUNICATIONS VIA AMATEUR RADIO (1st TRUE INTERNET)

 D) Heil HC-4 'DX Dream' microphone cartridge tailored installation in the Kenwood TS-440 handheld microphone, with 'baffling' adjusted for both 'noise cancellation' and reduction of 'speech splatter' and road noise that is so typical with handheld mics, while operating 'mobile'.

 E) Brown Brothers Iambic CW paddle with tiny, miniature "Lil Bugger" keyer, velcro'ed to the side of paddle (same battery for + 4 years).
-Ratio of Mobile CW / SSB operating time is typically split about 60 / 40.
+Ratio of Mobile CW (Morse Code) versus SSB (Voice) operating times is typically split about 60 / 40, respectively.

 F) Kenwood SW-2000 Output /SWR Watt Meter & Dual Monitor, mounted horizontally just in front of the dashboard for easy visibility & constant monitoring, while in motion.There is also a metrology calibrated mini-Bird 1000watt broadband HF power meter (no plugin slugs required) between the linear and tuner,there as just a reliable, additional '2nd calibration cross-check' of the true output power and vswr.